kcp-dev/enhancements/keps/sharding/shard-object-ownership.md

 ### Recommendation

+Start with B for cordoning, limited to a single allow-listed annotation.
+The POC implements it: the mirror treats `experimental.core.kcp.io/unschedulable` as owned by the representation — an admin sets (or removes) it on the `Shard` representation in `:root`, the mirror preserves it there instead of overwriting it, and syncs it back onto the authoritative object over a direct connection to the owning shard, reusing the logical-cluster-admin credentials and the client-pool pattern the workspace scheduler already uses for cross-shard writes.
+Authorization-wise this means the logical-cluster-admin identity is allowed into `system:*` logical clusters (previously system-masters only) and gets get/update/patch on `shards` in the bootstrap policy.

+This accepts B's known cost: root connects to shards again, and there are two writers on the authoritative object (limited to the allow-list, with the representation as the single owner of those keys — absence on the representation means removal).

-Start with A. That matches the current state, where the annotation is only used by tests.
-When cordon/decommission become supported operator features, build C: it is the only option where shards still never need root and root never connects to shards, and the replication channel it needs already exists.
+The receiving shard acknowledges the signal the way a Kubernetes node would: a controller on every shard keeps a `Schedulable` status condition on its own authoritative object in sync with the annotation (`False`/`Cordoned` while cordoned, `True` otherwise).
+Since the mirror copies status onto the representation, the condition surfacing in `:root` confirms the cordon was received and applied end to end.
+(Kubernetes itself acks `spec.unschedulable` with the `node.kubernetes.io/unschedulable` taint; shards have no taints, so a condition is the closest equivalent, and leaves room for future health reasons the way node conditions do.)
+When cordon/decommission grow beyond a single annotation, build C: it is the only option where shards never need root and root never connects to shards, and the replication channel it needs already exists.
-B is a reasonable stopgap if C is too far out.
 D alone does not work for cordon.

 Decommissioning also needs a heartbeat or lease on the authoritative object (renewed locally, so cheap under this proposal), so that dead shards can be